Corneal tattooing: Reconstructive cosmetic purposes

 The leading reason for corneal tattooing is to alter the appearance of the eye cosmetically.
 Usually, the need for this alteration stems from corneal opacity.
 Corneal opacities (scarring of the cornea that creates an opaque or semi-transparent area on the eye) may be caused by leucoma, keratitis or cataracts.
 Such opacities can be cosmetically disruptive for patients in their everyday lives.
 Tattooing the cornea can alter a discoloration, blending an opacity into the normal eye color.
 Most physicians agree that the procedure should be performed only on patients who have lost their vision or who do not expect to recover it.

 Optical purposes

 Occasionally, corneal tattooing is performed when it might improve eyesight.
 According to Dr. Samuel Lewis Ziegler, indications for treatment include albinism, aniridia, coloboma, iridodialysis, keratoconus, or diffused nebulae of the cornea.
 Corneal tattooing is also performed on patients who still have vision to reduce symptomatic glare associated with large iridectomies or traumatic iris loss.

-Aesthetic purposes
+Aesthetic purposes: Changing eye color through keratopigmentation

-Keratopigmentation for aesthetic purposes is an intervention performed in patients who want to change the color of their eyes.
+Keratopigmentation for aesthetic purposes, also known as FLAAK (Femtosecond Laser Aesthetic Annular Keratopigmentation) is an intervention performed in patients who want to change the color of their eyes.
+This technique has become increasingly popular on social media and was first used for purely cosmetic purposes on healthy eyes by the French ophthalmologist Francis Ferrari.